project-oak/tink-rust/docs/RUST-HOWTO.md

 git submodule update # get local copy of Wycheproof test vectors
 ```

+This repository also includes the (unreleased) `tink-tests` crate, which holds a large collection of integration test
-to run all the tests locally:
+for the Tink crates.
+To run all the tests locally:

 ```sh
 cargo test --all
 ```

-TODO(#32): replace with crates.io instructions

 ## Rustdoc

-Documentation for the Tink Rust API can be found [here](https://project-oak.github.io/tink-rust/).
+Documentation for the Tink Rust API can be found [here](https://project-oak.github.io/tink-rust/), or at the
+<https://docs.rs> locations for the individual crates ([example](https://docs.rs/tink-core)).

 ## Obtaining and Using Primitives